Consensys/quorum/docs/Permissioning/Permissioning apis.md

 A node cannot be part of multiple organizations.

 #### quorumPermission.updateNodeStatus
-This api can be executed by organization admin account to update the status of a node
+This api can be executed by the organization admin account to update the status of a node.
-* Input:  org or sub org id, enode id, action (3 for deactivating the node, 4 for activating a deactivated node and 5 for blacklisting a node)
+* Input:  organization id or sub organization id, enode id, action (3 for deactivating the node, 4 for activating a deactivated node and 5 for blacklisting a node)
 * Output: Status of the operation
 * Example:
 ```